The Twins, too, may be looking for help both sooner and later. Some of the guys on the doorstep fared well today; others didn’t.

 Aderlin Mejia doubled.
 Byron Buxton, Jhon Goncalves and J.D.
 Willams all added singles.
 Goncalves (8th) and Williams (2nd) both stole bases.

 Jason Wheeler pitched the first 5.1 innings before the rain delay.
-He struck out four while scattering three hits and two walks.
-He also hit a batter.
-He retired nine batters by groundout as opposed to only two by flyout.
+He struck out four while scattering three hits and two walks; he also hit a batter.
+He retired nine batters by groundout, two by flyout.

-Tyler Jones picked up his first high-A save with two strikeouts in the ninth inning.
-(Interesting, as Corey Williams hasn’t pitched since July 15, when he gave up five runs and only recorded one out.)
+Tyler Jones picked up his first High-A save with two strikeouts in the ninth inning.
+(This is interesting: Corey Williams hasn’t pitched since July 15, when he gave up five runs and recorded only one out.)

 Tyler Duffey looks to continue his stellar season tomorrow night at 6:35 ET.

 CEDAR RAPIDS KERNELS 2, FORT WAYNE TINCAPS 1

 After “cooling off” yesterday – and by that I mean “not homering” - Adam Walker got back on it this afternoon.
 Hitting a 2-run, sixth-inning home run, Walker's blast accounted for enough runs to get the Kernels the win.

 Walker now has 21 home runs and 85 RBI.
 The 21 home runs lead the MWL by six over five others (including Travis Harrison).
 The 85 RBI are also league-leading.
 Former Kernel DJ Hicks had 82; the current second-place RBI man is Beloit 2B Chris Bostick with 70.
 Walker's slugging is 2nd to only super-prospect Byron Buxton, now at High-A Ft.
 Myers.

 Adam Walker has been swinging such a hot bat, he needs to apply sunscreen to himself.